 This will ensure you have your notebook handy for the meetings, activities and opportunities that matter.

-4. Use the best note taking methods
+4. Use the most effective note-taking methods

 Many of us have different note taking styles, so find one that suits the way you think and that ensures you get the maximum benefit from the notes you’ve taken.